Emine Dzhaparova

-Biography
+Early life

 She was born on 5 May 1983, in Krasnodar.

-Education

 She got her secondary education in Crimea, Ukrainian SSR, Soviet Union.

 In 2000, she started studying at Educational and Scientific Institute of International Relations of Taras Shevchenko National University of Kyiv specializing in "International Relations". completed an internship at the US State Department and the Parliament of Ukraine.
 In 2006, she got diplomas of international political scientist and English translator.

 In 2005, she participated in programs of United States Department of State International Visitor Leadership Program.
 In 2005, she took part in the "Youth Alternative" internship, which took place at the Secretariat First Deputy Speaker of the Verkhovna Rada of Ukraine.

 In 2008, she graduated from the educational program for diplomats at the Klingendal Institute of International Relations, Netherlands.

 Political career

 From 2002 to 2003, she worked as an assistant for national minorities in the office of First Deputy Prime Minister of Ukraine on humanitarian issues.

 From March 2008 to January 2010, she worked as an Attaché of the Department of Cultural and Humanitarian Cooperation Ministry of Foreign Affairs (Ukraine);